 WHAT WE DO

 Our programs and services include case intake and counseling, investigative services, outreach and education, professional support to government agencies, and fair lending and inclusive communities programs.

-The Metropolitan Milwaukee Fair Housing Council serves Milwaukee, Washington, Waukesha, Ozaukee, Dane, Outagamie, Brown, Winnebago and Calumet Counties, the City of Fond du Lac, and conducts out-of-service-area activities as well.
+The Metropolitan Milwaukee Fair Housing Council serves Milwaukee, Washington, Waukesha, Ozaukee, Dane, Outagamie, Brown, Winnebago and Calumet Counties, and conducts out-of-service-area activities as well.

 Prompted by prevailing patterns of racial and economic segregation, widespread discrimination in the housing market and an inadequate number of fair housing enforcement agencies, 40 citizens organized the Metropolitan Milwaukee Fair Housing Council (MMFHC) in 1977.
 A private, non-profit, membership-based organization, MMFHC is comprised of men and women who share a desire to create open and inclusive communities throughout Wisconsin.